-When to visit Walt Disney World is a common question, and as construction has increased, readers have been asking about the best years for a Walt Disney World vacation instead of months or weeks.
-At this point, it’s whether to go in 2020 or wait until 2021 for Walt Disney World’s 50th Anniversary?
+When to visit Walt Disney World is a common question, and as construction has increased, readers have been asking about the best year for a Walt Disney World vacation instead of months or weeks.
+At this point, it’s whether to wait or go for Walt Disney World’s 50th Anniversary in 2021?

 There are some definite upsides to waiting.
 Walt Disney World is in an unprecedented era of expansion, much of which follows a period of stagnation that occurred in the aughts.
 Frankly, this is playing catch-up, and should have happened years if not a decade ago.

 This huge expansion is the obvious reason to wait, and we’re going to delve into timing these numerous projects to take advantage of the most openings and least construction.
 However, there are also significant downsides to waiting, as we will also cover here.

 We’d hazard a guess that people reading this are going to fall squarely into two camps: those like us who visit annually or more, and those who are planning a first-time (and depending upon how that goes, only time) visit, and wanting to choose the best time.

 Rather than posing a question in the post title and not answering it, we will provide two very specific times when those of you in the latter group should visit: late November or early December 2021 and mid-January 2022.
 Obviously, these are not the only times we’d recommend visiting (to the contrary, we ourselves will take countless trips between those times), but if we had to pick only two times to visit between now and then, those timeframes would be it.

 Let’s start with right now.
 The biggest expansion at Walt Disney World in recent memory is Star Wars: Galaxy’s Edge, and that’s done now that the second ride, Star Wars: Rise of the Resistance, has debuted.
 This is the flagship attraction of Star Wars Land, and the biggest budget ride that Walt Disney World has ever built.